mynameiskenlee/flutter_macos_menubar_example/README.md

 -------------------------------------------------------
 ## Getting Started
-Clone this repo or follow the following step in your flutter project:
+use this template or follow the following step in your flutter project:

 1. Change to Content of macos/Runner/AppDelegate.swift
 ```[language=swift]